spamegg1/abstract-thinking/README.md

 [Link to Metacognition section](metacog.md)

+- Being aware of one's own thought processes, taking control of it.

-## Implicit and explicit knowledge
+## Implicit and Explicit knowledge, Contextual thinking

 [Link to Implicit and Explicit knowledge section](implicit.md)

+- Assumptions and background knowledge are unavoidable, necessary and always present everywhere.

 ## Meta-knowledge